 Ever wondered how apps evolve to create effortless user experiences?
+Let’s dive in.

 The Step-by-Step OLX Ad Posting Journey

 Sounds simple, right?
 But what if something along the way frustrates you?
 You hesitate, and you drop off without ever listing your item.
-Now, let’s say our system only tracks the first and last steps.
+Let’s say our system only tracks the first and last steps.
 We know some users abandon the process, but we have no clue where or why.
 Are they struggling with the image upload?
 Is category selection confusing?
 Without the right data, we’re left guessing instead of improving.
 But what if we collect insights at every step?
 Suddenly, patterns emerge.
 We pinpoint the exact friction points, smooth them out, and watch conversion rates soar.

 1. Day to Day: Seller Drop-Off Trends: A sharp decline on Day 2 highlights potential issues affecting ad completion rates.